 It modeled roughly after this GH, but smaller.

-Floor has vertical perimeter insulation down to 2 ft, and 1.5 inches of EPS will be used in the floor (not in yet).
+Floor has vertical perimeter insulation down to 2 ft, and 1.5 inches of EPS will be used in the floor.

-Walls and north roof are 2 by 6, and will probably be insulated with R21 fiberglass plus 1 inch polyiso rigid board inside for about R27 with some protection against thermal bridging.
+Walls and north roof are 2 by 6, and will probably insulated with R21 fiberglass plus 1 inch polyiso rigid board inside for about R28 with good protection against thermal bridging.